-We classify penalties and interest related to unrecognized tax benefits as income tax expense in the Consolidated Statements of Income and Comprehensive Income.
+We classify penalties and interest related to unrecognized tax benefits as income tax expense in the Consolidated Statements of Income (Loss) and Comprehensive Income (Loss).

-Earnings Per Share
+(Loss) Earnings Per Share

-Basic earnings per share is computed based on income available to common stockholders and the weighted-average number of shares of common stock outstanding during the period.
+Basic earnings (loss) per share is computed based on income available to common stockholders and the weighted-average number of shares of common stock outstanding during the period.
 Diluted earnings per share is computed based on income available to common stockholders and the weighted-average number of shares of common stock outstanding plus the effect of potentially dilutive common shares outstanding during the period using the treasury stock method, which includes stock options and restricted stock units ("RSUs").
 Potential common shares, composed of the incremental common shares issuable upon the exercise of outstanding stock options and unvested RSUs, are included in the diluted earnings per share calculation to the extent that they are dilutive.
 In loss periods, the assumed exercise of in-the-money stock options and RSUs has an antidilutive effect, and therefore these instruments are excluded from the computation of diluted earnings per share.
 The following table sets forth the computation of basic and diluted earnings per share:

-Year Ended March 31, (In thousands, except per share data) 2018 2017 2016 Numerator Net income \$ 339,570 \$ 69,395 \$ 99,907 Denominator Denominator for basic earnings per share - weighted average shares outstanding 53,099 52,976 52,754 Dilutive effect of unvested restricted stock units and options issued to employees and directors 427 386 389 Denominator for diluted earnings per share 53,526 53,362 53,143 Earnings per Common Share: Basic net earnings per share \$ 6.40 \$ 1.31 \$ 1.89 Diluted net earnings per share \$ 6.34 \$ 1.30 \$ 1.88
+Year Ended March 31, (In thousands, except per share data) 2019 2018 2017 Numerator Net (loss) income \$ (35,800) \$ 339,570 \$ 69,395 Denominator Denominator for basic (loss) earnings per share - weighted average shares outstanding 52,068 53,099 52,976 Dilutive effect of unvested restricted stock units and options issued to employees and directors 427 386 Denominator for diluted (loss) earnings per share 52,068 53,526 53,362 (Loss) earnings per Common Share: Basic net (loss) earnings per share \$ (0.69) \$ 6.40 \$ 1.31 Diluted net (loss) earnings per share \$ (0.69) \$ 6.34 \$ 1.30

-For 2018, 2017, and 2016 there were 0.4 million, 0.2 million, and less than 0.1 million shares, respectively, attributable to outstanding stock-based awards that were excluded from the calculation of diluted earnings per share because their inclusion would have been anti-dilutive.
+For 2019, 2018, and 2017 there were 1.4 million, 0.4 million, and 0.2 million shares, respectively, attributable to outstanding stock-based awards that were excluded from the calculation of diluted earnings per share because their inclusion would have been anti-dilutive.